1st Colorado Infantry Regiment: Flags

-Company A carried their own flag.
+Company A had their own flag it given to them in August of 1861.
+It was an American flag with 34 golden stars in the canton.
 The banner was made by Mrs. Sam Cashman and Mrs. J. S. Brown, daughters of Captain Richard Sopris, and Miss Taylor.
 After the war it was given to Captain Sopris.
 When he died, his widow presented it to the adjutant generate office in 1904.